Skip to content

 DERP Relay Not Working

-Symptoms: - Peers can't connect even via relay - "No DERP home" errors - All connections fail
+• Peers can't connect even via relay

 Solutions: